 Creating an Encrypted Volume

-To create an encrypted volume, check the "Enable full disk encryption" box shown in Figure 6.3e.
-This will automatically check and grey out the "Force 4096 bytes sector size" box as this is needed for encryption to work.
-It will also display a "Initialize with random data" checkbox.
-Checking this box will write random data to the disk before encrypting it, which can increase its cryptographic strength.
+To create an encrypted volume, check the "Encryption" box shown in Figure 6.3f.
+If you also check the "Initialize Safely" checkbox, random data will be written to the disk before encrypting it, which can increase its cryptographic strength.
 However, doing so significantly adds to the time it takes to create the volume, especially if it contains several disks.
-After making your encryption selections, input the volume name, select the disks to add to the volume, select the Group type, and click the Add Volume button to make the encrypted volume.
+After making your encryption selections, input the volume name, select the disks to add to the volume, and click the Add Volume button to make the encrypted volume.

 Once the volume is created, it is extremely important to set a passphrase on the key, make a backup of the key, and create a recovery key.
 Without these, it is impossible to re-import the disks at a later time.

 To perform these tasks, go to Storage → Volumes -> View Volumes.
-This screen is shown in Figure 6.3m.
+This screen is shown in Figure 6.3o.

-To set a passphrase on the key, click the "Create Passphrase" button (the key shaped icon in the far right of Figure 6.3m) which will prompt to input and repeat the passphrase.
+To set a passphrase on the key, click the volume name and then the "Create Passphrase" button (the key shaped icon in Figure 6.3o).
+You will be prompted to input the password used to access the FreeNAS® administrative GUI, and then to input and repeat the desired passphrase.
 Unlike a password, a passphrase can contain spaces and is typically a series of words.
 A good passphrase is easy to remember (like the line to a song or piece of literature) but hard to guess (people who know you should not be able to guess the passphrase).

 When you set the passphrase, a warning message will remind you to create a new recovery key as a new passphrase needs a new recovery key.
 This way, if the passphrase is forgotten, the associated recovery key can be used instead.
-To create the recovery key, click the "Add recovery key" button (second last key icon in Figure 6.3m).
-This screen will prompt you to the location to save the key.
+To create the recovery key, click the "Add recovery key" button (second last key icon in Figure 6.3o).
+This screen will prompt you to input the password used to access the FreeNAS® administrative GUI and then to select the directory in which to save the key.
+Note that the recovery key is saved to the client system, not on the FreeNAS® system.

 The passphrase, recovery key, and encryption key need to be protected.
 Do not reveal the passphrase to others.
 On the system containing the downloaded keys, take care that that system and its backups are protected.
 Anyone who has the keys has the ability to re-import the disks should they be discarded or stolen.

-When extending a volume, ZFS supports the addition of virtual devices (vdevs) to an existing volume (ZFS pool).
+When adding disks to increase the capacity of a volume, ZFS supports the addition of virtual devices, known as vdevs, to an existing ZFS pool.
 A vdev can be a single disk, a stripe, a mirror, a RAIDZ1, RAIDZ2, or a RAIDZ3.
 Once a vdev is created, you can not add more drives to that vdev; however, you can stripe a new vdev (and its disks) with the same type of existing vdev in order to increase the overall size of the ZFS pool.
 In other words, when you extend a ZFS volume, you are really striping similar vdevs.
 Here are some examples:

 - to extend a ZFS stripe, add one or more disks.
 Since there is no redundancy, you do not have to add the same amount of disks as the existing stripe.